mrzResearchArena/PyFeat-2.x/README.md

 &nbsp;

-### 1. How does it works? or, What is the primary goal of the package?
+### 1. How does it works? or, What is the primary goal of this package?
-We incorporated a bunch of state-of-the-art feature groups for DNA, RNA, and protein sequence. `PyFeat-2.x` takes FASTA file (anyName.fasta, anyName.fa, anyName.txt) as an input with some parameters for a specific type of sequences; produces the features as NumPy array format (~.npy).
+We incorporate a lot of state-of-the-art feature groups for DNA, RNA, and protein/peptide sequence.
+The `PyFeat-2.x` takes FASTA file (anyName.fasta, anyName.fa, anyName.txt) as an input with some parameters for a specific type of sequences; produces the features as NumPy array format (~.npy).

 Feature Generate Process | Feature Merge Process|
 |:----------------------:|:--------------------:|